coderschool/ftw_lecture_notes/Javascript/js_on_browser.md

 ## Events

-An event is an action that can be detected with Javascript, such as when user clicks an element or just moves the mouse over it.
+An event is an action that can be detected with JavaScript, such as when user clicks an element or just moves the mouse over it.
 There are 3 ways to register event handlers for a DOM element.

 - As an HTML attribute